 April 3, 2020

-The DOL issued more regulations on April 1 providing additional interpretation of the FFRCA.
-One of the issues addressed was the notification employers can require for an employee requesting leave under either the additional paid sick leave or the expanded FMLA provisions.
+The DOL issued more regulations on April 1 providing an additional interpretation of the FFRCA.
+One of the issues addressed included the notification employers can require for an employee requesting leave under either the additional paid sick leave or the expanded FMLA provisions.

 For sick leave for the employee, the employee must submit a signed statement containing:

 - Dates for which leave is requested.

 - A statement that the employee can’t work or telework because of this reason.